|The nomination period for the 2015 Honorific Awards is now open.

 2013 Honorific Award Winners Announced

 ASH is pleased to announce the seven scientist who have received 2013 Honorific Awards for their significant contributions to the understanding and treatment of hematologic diseases.
-These awards will be presented at the 55th ASH Annual Meeting taking place December 7-10, 2013 in New Orleans.

 - Wallace H. Coulter Award for Lifetime Achievement in Hematology- Professor Sir David Weatherall, MD, Oxford University